netlify-templates/victor-hugo/README.md

 This is a boilerplate for using [Hugo](https://gohugo.io/) as a static site generator and [Webpack 5](https://webpack.js.org/) as your asset pipeline.

-Victor Hugo setup to use [PostCSS](http://postcss.org/) and [Babel](https://babeljs.io/) for CSS and JavaScript compiling/transpiling.
+Victor Hugo setup to use [PostCSS v8](http://postcss.org/) and [Babel v7](https://babeljs.io/) for CSS and JavaScript compiling/transpiling.

 This project is released under the [MIT license](LICENSE).
 Please make sure you understand its implications and guarantees.